AScozzari/W3suitever1/replit.md

 # Overview

-W3 Suite is a multi-tenant enterprise platform designed for comprehensive business management.
-It integrates CRM, POS, Warehouse, Analytics, HR, CMS, and Bidding modules within a structured monorepo.
-The platform features a unique WindTre glassmorphism design, robust security via OAuth2/OIDC with MFA, and PostgreSQL with Row Level Security (RLS) for tenant isolation.
-Complementing this is the Brand Interface HQ system, which provides centralized control and cross-tenant management.
-The project's ambition is to deliver a scalable, secure, and robust solution catering to diverse business needs and offers significant market potential due to its integrated and multi-tenant approach.
+W3 Suite is a multi-tenant enterprise platform designed for comprehensive business management, integrating CRM, POS, Warehouse, Analytics, HR, CMS, and Bidding modules within a structured monorepo.
+It features a unique WindTre glassmorphism design, robust security via OAuth2/OIDC with MFA, and PostgreSQL with Row Level Security (RLS) for tenant isolation.
+The platform also includes the Brand Interface HQ system for centralized control and cross-tenant management, aiming to provide a scalable, secure, and robust solution for diverse business needs.

 # User Preferences